 Developed by Kenneth Blanchard and Paul Hersey in the late 1970’s/early 1980’s, this refers to leaders having the ability to adapt their leadership styles based on the experience of the employee.
 As a team grows, a leader should be able to move through each stage of the cycle.

-- (S1) Directing will be for new tasks that the employee has no previous skill or knowledge in completing.
+- Directing will be for new tasks that the employee has no previous skill or knowledge in completing.
+This will require high directive and low supporting behaviour from the leader, see S1.

-- (S2) Coaching will be a task the employee has done with you, but can now be coached through doing alone.
+- Coaching will be a task the employee has done with you, but can now be coached through doing alone.
+This will require high directive and high supportive behaviour, see S2.

-- (S3) Supporting will be a task the employee has been coached through, but can now attempt with limited support.
+- Supporting will be a task the employee has been coached through, but can now attempt with limited support.
+This will require high supporting and low directive behaviour, see S3.

-- (S4) Delegating will be a task the employee has completed with support before, and now can just be asked to complete.
+- Delegating will be a task the employee has completed with support before, and now can just be asked to complete.
+This should require low supporting and low directive behaviour from the leadership, see S4.

 Situational Leadership in Action